isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 </table>
 <p><strong>Recess Timing and Snack Break</strong>
 </p>
-<p>The Lower Secondary levels will have their recess from 11:00 to 11:30
+<p>The Lower Secondary levels will have their recess from 11 am to 11:30
 am daily.</p>
 <p>They will have a 5-min snack break in class at 1 pm daily, except for
 Thursdays and Fridays which are shorter days.
 The intent of the snack break